Case Management and Environmental Investigations

-The Tennessee Childhood Lead Poisoning Prevention Program surveillance system alerts lead nurse case managers at the TN Department of Health when a child is confirmed with a blood lead level of ≥3.5 µg/dL.
+The Tennessee Childhood Lead Poisoning Prevention Program surveillance system alerts lead nurse case managers at the TN Department of Health on all elevated cases with a blood lead level of ≥5 µg/dL.

 You will receive faxed reminders regarding follow-up testing if tests are not received.
 The Tennessee Childhood Lead Poisoning Prevention Program case management staff is also your resource regarding medical management questions/concerns.